Mitochondrial DNA: Genes on the human mtDNA and their transcription

 Between most (but not all) protein-coding regions, tRNAs are present (see the human mitochondrial genome map).
 During transcription, the tRNAs acquire their characteristic L-shape that gets recognized and cleaved by specific enzymes.
 With the mitochondrial RNA processing, individual mRNA, rRNA, and tRNA sequences are released from the primary transcript.
 Folded tRNAs therefore act as secondary structure punctuations.

+Transcription is done by the single-subunit mitochondrial RNA polymerase (POLRMT).
+In association with two of accessory factors, mitochondrial transcription factor A (TFAM) and mitochondrial transcription factor B2 (TFB2M), the POLRMT complex recognizes promoters and initiates transcription.
+Transcription resulted in polycistronic transcripts that are processed in discrete mitochondrial RNA granules into individual mRNAs, tRNAs, and rRNAs.

 Regulation of transcription

 The promoters for the initiation of the transcription of the heavy and light strands are located in the main non-coding region of the mtDNA called the displacement loop, the D-loop.
 There is evidence that the transcription of the mitochondrial rRNAs is regulated by the heavy-strand promoter 1 (HSP1), and the transcription of the polycistronic transcripts coding for the protein subunits are regulated by HSP2.

 Measurement of the levels of the mtDNA-encoded RNAs in bovine tissues has shown that there are major differences in the expression of the mitochondrial RNAs relative to total tissue RNA.
-Among the 12 tissues examined the highest level of expression was observed in heart, followed by brain and steroidogenic tissue samples.
+Among the 12 tissues examined the highest level of expression was observed in the heart, followed by brain and steroidogenic tissue samples.

 As demonstrated by the effect of the trophic hormone ACTH on adrenal cortex cells, the expression of the mitochondrial genes may be strongly regulated by external factors, apparently to enhance the synthesis of mitochondrial proteins necessary for energy production.
 Interestingly, while the expression of protein-encoding genes was stimulated by ACTH, the levels of the mitochondrial 16S rRNA showed no significant change.

 Mitochondrial inheritance

 In most multicellular organisms, mtDNA is inherited from the mother (maternally inherited).
-Mechanisms for this include simple dilution (an egg contains on average 200,000 mtDNA molecules, whereas a healthy human sperm has been reported to contain on average 5 molecules), degradation of sperm mtDNA in the male genital tract and in the fertilized egg; and, at least in a few organisms, failure of sperm mtDNA to enter the egg.
-Whatever the mechanism, this single parent (uniparental inheritance) pattern of mtDNA inheritance is found in most animals, most plants and also in fungi.
+Mechanisms for this include simple dilution (an egg contains on average 200,000 mtDNA molecules, whereas a healthy human sperm has been reported to contain on average 5 molecules), degradation of sperm mtDNA in the male genital tract and the fertilized egg; and, at least in a few organisms, failure of sperm mtDNA to enter the egg.
+Whatever the mechanism, this single parent (uniparental inheritance) pattern of mtDNA inheritance is found in most animals, most plants, and also in fungi.

-In a study published in 2018, human babies were reported to inherit mtDNA from both their fathers and their mothers resulting in mtDNA heteroplasmy.
+In a study published in 2018, human babies were reported to inherit mtDNA from both their fathers and their mothers resulting in mtDNA heteroplasmy, a finding that has been rejected by other scientists.